 - to enable secure access to our website

-- to help us operate, protect, improve and develop our products and services
+- to help us operate, protect, improve, develop and research our products and services

 - to measure, support and improve the presentation and content of our website

 - to provide, recommend and personalize our products and services to you